The 40-Year-Old Virgin: Retrospective commentary

 A 2018 article from Detroit Free Press contributor Julie Hinds noted that The 40-Year-Old Virgin was "Michigan's favorite romantic comedy", and called that ranking "a fine choice" when "Carell's character has a heart of gold" and "eventually lands in a solid, committed relationship".
 15 years after the film's premiere, NME writer Beth Webb praised its use of "a mature virgin" for a protagonist who does not feel sex-starved.
 She called that aspect "a milestone" for "cinema's muddled relationship with virginity, in which women have since taken control of their virtue on screen, while men remain largely underrepresented" and declared the movie as a whole to be "a milestone for sex-positive cinema".
+During December 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America, East (WGAE) voted the film's screenplay 94th in its "101 Greatest Screenplays of the 21st Century (*so far)".
 In July 2025, it was ranked at number 62 on Rolling Stones list of "The 100 Best Movies of the 21st Century."
 When celebrating the movie's 20th anniversary the next month, Jake Kring-Schreifels of The Ringer said The 40-Year-Old Virgin "kicked off a golden age of raunchy bro comedies".
 He also called the film "a deeply funny and earnest exploration of American masculinity".